 And that’s just it — looking at your customer as a human instead of a CPA (the cost associated with acquiring them).
 Creating that human element is where the art of storytelling begins.
 “We’re not trying to make a quick sale and never see you again — we’re trying to build a relationship,” said Rich Fulop, Co-Founder & CEO at Brooklinen.

-Storytelling is considered the intangible element that comes from relationship-building.
+Video storytelling is considered the intangible element that comes from relationship-building.
 It’s functional, symbolic, emotional, transparent, and authentic — all building blocks of a high-performing, customer-centric story.
 Through purpose-backed initiatives, it drives more meaningful connections with the end consumer.